DE9856/leetcode-solutions/README.md

 | 41 | First Missing Positive | Hard | Python |
 | 76 | Minimum Window Substring | Hard | Python |
 | 135 | Candy | Hard | Python |

-(This table will be updated as more problems are solved.)

----

-## Approach

-- Focus on understanding patterns rather than memorizing solutions
-- Analyze time and space complexity
-- Write clean, readable, and well-structured code
-- Revisit problems to improve optimization

 ---

 ## Progress